goldmanm/butanol_paper_data/readme.md

 While in the container, the Jupyter notebooks can be opened with the commands

 ```
-jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
+jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root
 ```

-You can view the notebook in your browser with the URL `localhost:8888/tree‌​`.
+You can view the notebook in your browser with the URL `localhost:8888`.